 Mary, not a guest at the wedding although her dress was there, stole every scene she was in.
 Her good wishes to Hayley when the bridal party was leaving the Street was frightening, guilt-producing, yet touching.
 Double-meaning in everything she said so you felt both fear and sympathy for her.
 Hayley conveyed that confusion of reaction beautifully.

-The motorhome following the wedding bus was ominous.
+Mary’s motorhome following the wedding bus was ominous.
 Mary sitting by the tracks waving, hand on a train lever was not a good sign.
 Later, in the Rovers, worried about the wedding, her comment to Ciaran about what her mother always said was heartbreaking: “our Mary will never even make bridesmaid.”

-Sophie was obviously tormented by the denial by her and Sian of their relationship, and that she was allowing Claire to be called “mad” and a child abuser.
-And the cock crowed three times.
 Later that night, she told her father that what Claire said was true, that she and Sian were together.
 Good for you Sophie.
 Sean’s reactions were great too, first when Claire made her announcement his sidelong surprised look at Sophie.
 Then later, when Sally was going on about her daughter being “normal”, Sean’s questioning of her definition of normality.

 And, after the bride and bridesmaids realized they were stranded in the countryside, no longer with the rest of the train!
 Hayley, gown blowing behind her, standing on the handcar as her bridesmaids pumped the handles – priceless.
 They sped along the track, getting Hayley “to the church on time”